Covid-19 Coronavirus

 Visibility

-Good, becoming moderate or poor for a time in rain.
+Good, falling moderate or poor in rain.

 Outlook for the following 24 hours